How to pay for a project like this is not without interest.

 The original plan was not more complicated then to ask anybody who saw a value for themselves in the project to support it - short term or long term - and then let the project grow with this as a foundation.

-At a presentation for the ministry of foreign affairs around the time of Swedish Prime Minister Göran Persson's visit to China the 2-4 November 1996, I called this our "vortex model" of sponsorship.
-The model was created by Anders just doing it already during the excavation period, and drawn out by me and Bo Alfredsson in theory and practice.
+At a presentation by me and Anders for the Ministry of Foreign Affairs in Stockholm, I assume in preparation for the Swedish Prime Minister Göran Persson's visit to China the 2-4 November 1996, I called this our "vortex model" of sponsorship.
+The model was technically created by Anders by just working like this already during the excavation period, and visualized by me and CEO Bo Alfredsson in theory and practice.
 It is very simple but enormously labor intensive and time consuming, but works well in any company or long term project that can grow organically.

 The principle is very simple.
 It begins with establishing a core - a project - you want to have funded.
 In Anders case this begun during the excavations (1) and the events that could be arranged around those, including visits, events, lectures and souvenirs.
 Then you establish a small - any size - of relation where the sponsor does anything in favor of the project.
 He does something and you deliver something.
 It can be as simple as signing up as a member or paying an entrance fee.
 From your point of view this is a first commitment and now it is just up to you to make this grow.
 Now you just continue to build your project and stay in contact with the "sponsor".